brettjstevens/MXEN3004Assignment/README.md

 Assignment completed in MXEN3004 : Dynamic Modelling and Control unit  @ Curtin 2022

 File contains:
-  - assignemtn report
+  - assignment report
-  - all MATLAB code implemented
+  - all MATLAB code used
   - assignment brief